harmanea/shape2fate/README.md

      * `metrics.txt` – summary tracking metrics (MOTA, HOTA, μTIOU, …)

     The script will also print a summary of the tracking metrics to verify the reproduction of the performance reported in the paper.

+   > *On a typical desktop machine, this example takes approximately **~5-20 min** (CPU), faster with GPU, depending on internet speed and environment configuration.*

+### Using your own data

+The easiest way to run Shape2Fate on your own data is via the provided Google Colab notebooks, which demonstrate the full pipeline end-to-end.
+We recommend first testing your data in these notebooks to verify compatibility and expected behavior before running locally.

+For local execution, you can follow the example scripts in `examples/`.
+These scripts serve as minimal templates and can be directly adapted to your own datasets by modifying the input paths and parameters.

 ## Repository tour
 - `shape2fate/` — core package implementing SIM reconstruction, detection, tracking, metrics, and synthetic-data utilities.